Tailor-made Tour 20 days from £3885 per person

 Visit the charming riverside town of Kampot today.

 With its dilapidated colonial-era buildings, rows of Chinese-style shophouses and wide, dusty streets, Kampot exists in an appealing time-warp where the pace of life hasn’t picked up since the French left.
 The riverside location at the foot of the Elephant Mountains adds to its charm.
-You can kayak, go standup paddle boarding or rent a cycle for a peddle through the sleepy streets.
+You can kayak, standup paddle board or rent a cycle for a peddle through the sleepy streets.
 There are also some great cafés to lounge in.
-And photographers will want to pay a visit to the salt pans on the outskirts.

 Spend your final day on the coast exploring the beaches, islands and karst caves in the area.